German tanker Spichern: French service

 When the Second World War began in September 1939, Krossfonn was under charter to import oil to France.
 But Norway was neutral until April 1940, and Krossfon sailed unescorted until that May.

 Two days before the war began Krosfonn left Bahrain for La Libertad, Ecuador.
 She crossed the Atlantic via Dakar for bunkers and Tenerife.
 She spent the next six months bringing cargos of oil from Ecuador and Peru to France.

 On 23 March 1940 Krossfonn sailed from Port-de-Bouc in France to be dry docked in Galveston, Texas.
 However, on 8 April Germany began its invasion of Norway, so Krossfonn made for the nearest British port.
 This was Kingston, Jamaica, where she arrived on 14 April.
 Ten days later she proceeded to Galveston, where she was dry docked from 29 April.

 On 10 May Germany began its invasion of France.
 On 13 May Krossfonn left dry dock and went to Houston to load crude oil.
 She sailed for France via Bermuda, where she joined Convoy BHX 45, which at sea on 29 May joined eastbound Convoy HX 45.
 Krossfonn's destination was changed from Donges to Brest, where she arrived on 8 June.

 On 13 June Krossfonn left Brest in ballast to sail via Fort-de-France in Martinique to Cristóbal in Panama for orders.
 On 19 June she called at Casablanca.
 On 22 June France capitulated, and on 25 June the German auxiliary cruiser Widder captured Krossfonn in the Atlantic.

 German service

 On 7 July 1940 Krossfonn reached Lorient in German-occupied France.
 She was renamed Spichern and converted into a naval oiler.

 On 26 May 1941 during Operation Rheinübung she bunkered the German cruiser Prinz Eugen at sea with 2,660 tons of heavy fuel oil.

+Between 4 and 10 February the heavy cruiser Admiral Hipper patrolled off the Azores and was refueled several times by Spichern.

 On 9 August 1944 an Allied air raid badly damaged Spichern in the Battle for Brest.
 On 31 August German forces defending Brest sank her as a blockship.